 CSOs are encouraged to develop their own expected results based on their analysis of the needs and particularities of the context and problems.
+Preference will be given to existing and functional victims groups.
 The expected results may include the following:

-- 1. A functional victims group (with emphasis on women) is established; - 2.
+- 1. A functional victims group with clear objectives that articulates the interests and rights of its members (with emphasis on women) is established or enhanced; - 2.
 Dialogue is held and victims are consulted to assess their needs; - 3.
 A mapping of existing support networks and services for victims is conducted in the area of implementation; - 4.
 Victims are offered the opportunity to establish support groups; - 5.
-An awareness campaign is conducted to inform victims about their rights and channels available to them to seek redress for their grievances in a safe environment; - 6.
+An awareness campaign informs victims about their rights and channels available to them to seek redress for their grievances in a safe environment; - 6.
 A referral mechanism is established and made operational in collaboration with other organisations.

-UNDP expects that all proposals will ensure a gender-sensitive approach, give due regard to victim protection in providing information on their rights and the distribution of outreach materials on transitional justice mechanism and to apply the do-no-harm principle.
-As such, UNDP expects that female victims of violence in particular are targeted and that their voices are heard.
+UNDP expects that all proposals will ensure a gender-sensitive approach, give due regard to victim protection in providing information on their rights and the distribution of outreach materials on transitional justice mechanisms and adherence to the principle of do-no-harm.
+As such, UNDP expects that female victims of violence are targeted and that their voices are heard.
 UNDP has provided trainings of facilitators in victim support groups and would encourage applicants to indicate how they would make use of this resource in their proposal.